IgnisLabs/HotJot/README.md

 `Validator`.

 The `Validator` is a really simple class that takes a bunch of token validators and uses them to validate a token.

-These token validators need to implement the `IgnisLabs\HotJot\Contracts\TokenValidator` contract.
+The validators don't return eny values, but throw exceptions on failure.

 This library already comes with some useful ones, but you can add as many as you need.